alangenb/apobec/README.md

-**APOBEC hairpins statistical analysis**
+# APOBEC hairpins statistical analysis

-Adam Langenbucher and Mike Lawrence
+Adam Langenbucher and Michael S. Lawrence

 Code used to produce analyses/figures from Buisson et. al. 2019